 is a slender species with long, spindle-shaped cerata and very

 long rhinophores.
 The body, cerata, rhinophores and cephalic tentacles

-are variously decorated with white flecks.
-The tips of the cerata and
+are variously decorated with iridescent-white flecks and sub-dermal cream spots.
+The tips of the

-rhinophores are frosted with gray and there is an interrupted, dark line
+rhinophores are frosted with gray.
+There is a diffuse, dark gray-green

 run throughout the body, down the centers of the cerata and along the

-It was first recorded in Hawaii from Kaneohe Bay, Oahu by Terry Gosliner.
+It was first recorded in Hawaii from Kaneohe Bay, Oahu by Terry Gosliner in the 1970s.

 Observations and comments:

 1: The sub-dermal cream spots in the tips

 of its cerata appear to have ducts connecting to the surface suggesting